Dog Pulls On Leash Tried Everything

 Already Have A Harness And It Sucks?

 To start let’s clarify.
 When I say harness I mean front and back clips.
 Almost all back clip harnesses have front clips.
-‘No pull’ harnesses are pushing front clips.
+‘No pull’ harnesses are highlighting front clips.
 This is a marketing tactic to convince you to buy their brand since most harnesses have front clips.

 But the most important thing to note is that harnesses fail because of our expectations of what they do.
 Marketers promise us that they are ‘NO PULL’ but the equipment is about COMFORT, not training.
 Harnesses & collars are about the dog’s comfort & leashes are about the owner’s comfort.

 A common thing we see on the internet is opposition reflex.
 Opposition reflex is a common explanation for why back clip harnesses fail.
 The opposition reflex occurs when there is an automatic response to tension.
 This occurs when someone pushes you over.
 Your natural instinct is to return the tension to prevent yourself from falling.
 This occurs with the back clip when the owner is pulling backward.
-The dog then equals the tension by leaning forward.
+The dog then equals the force on his back by leaning forward.
 But once again HARNESSES are not training tools.
 They are designed to ease the harm caused by pulling.
 Marketers say that front clip harnesses solve this issue of opposition reflex.
 This is because it swings the chest forward instead of pulling backward.
 Front clipping your harness is good if your dog’s chest is being impinged by the pulling.
 But again this is about comfort.
 This teaches a dog nothing.

 Many times when a dog pulls they are above threshold.
 This means their ability to think is impaired.
 Therefore, many dogs will power through these types of devices.
 Thus causing damage to their esophagus and can cause physical damage.
 Lastly, adverse training has been scientifically disproven.
 For more information why adverse techniques are outdated check out